aws-samples/pet-breed-prediction-with-amazon-rekognition/README.md

-# Breed Rekognition
+# Pet Breed Prediction with Amazon Rekognition

-This repository is used to store the relevant code for breed rekognition solution.
+This repository is used to store the relevant code for pet breed prediction with Amazon Rekognition solution.
 This solution utilizes The Oxford-IIIT Pet Dataset to create two Amazon Rekognition Custom Labels models, one for dogs and one for cats.
-The lambda returns the breeds predicted by the models with an accuracy score.
-The lambda also returns attributes associated with the breed with the confidence prediction that is looked up from a Amazon DynamoDB table.
+The AWS Lambda returns the breeds predicted by the models with an accuracy score.
+The Lambda also returns attributes associated with the breed with the confidence prediction that is looked up from a Amazon DynamoDB table.
 The breed attributes are integers for demonstration purposes but could represent characteristics like 'activity level'.

 ![Architecture](./images/Architecture.drawio.png "Architecture")
-This sample code creates a AWS Step Functions workflow to manage the creation and promotion of the Amazon Rekognition Models and a lambda to interact with the Models and give predictions.
+This sample code creates a AWS Step Functions workflow to manage the creation and promotion of the Amazon Rekognition Models and a Lambda to interact with the Models and give predictions.

 ![State Machine](./images/stepfunctions.png "AWS Step Functions workflow")